Indonesia street protests reignite over controversial labour law

 Said Iqbal, president of Indonesian Trade Union Confederation, recalled stakeholders stressing the need to reach a compromise when unions joined the government-led negotiations in Jakarta in July.
 But the talks quickly soured.

-"Unfortunately, in that first meeting, business associations arrogantly refused our draft," Mr Iqbal said by phone.
-By the second meeting, he said the government omnibus task force withdrew the need to reach a consensus, saying the talks were purely consultative.
+"Unfortunately, in that first meeting, business associations arrogantly refused our draft," he said.
+By the second meeting, he added, the government omnibus task force withdrew the need to reach a consensus, saying the talks were purely consultative.
 "We decided to walk out from the discussion," he said.

 A day after the bill was passed, the Minister of Manpower Ida Fauziyah said its "essence" reflected input from experts and stakeholders including trade groups.